 - Slap together a classic peanut butter and jam sandwich.
 Or, use a personal favorite, coconut butter, and smear it between two pieces of bread.
 Plus jam, of course.
 Top off your sandwich with some lemonade and a bag of chips.
 A side of fruit or veggie sticks can also be refreshing.

 - Quesadillas.
-This lunch is super easy to make: consider chopping the veggies at home, place in tupperware or ziplock bags, shred the cheese beforehand, and make or buy any guacamole or salsa.
+This lunch is super easy to make: consider chopping the veggies at home, place them in Tupperware or ziplock bags, shred the cheese beforehand, and make or buy any guacamole or salsa.
 Step it up to gourmet status by adding sundried tomatoes, corn, roasted red peppers, and black pepper goat cheese.

 - Sweet Potato and Black Bean Tacos.
 This recipe is easily adaptable, much like the nachos.
 Warm up a tortilla, slather it with refried black beans, and sauté your favorite vegetables and meat.
 Top with cilantro, parsley, lettuce, salsa, and goat cheese.